Researchers hope DNA testing may finally prove whether bones found on a remote island were Amelia Earhart's

 The day she disappeared from the sky

 As a determined record-breaker, Earhart committed herself to becoming the first woman to fly around the world.
-In June 1937, she took off from Lae, Papua New Guinea with her navigator Fred Noonan, intending to finish the journey by landing on Howland Island in the Pacific Ocean.
+In June 1937, she took off from Lae, Papua New Guinea, with her navigator Fred Noonan, intending to land on Howland Island in the Pacific.

 On July 2, when approaching Howland Island, the pair radioed the US Coast Guard that they were low on fuel and having difficulty finding the island.

-Note: An earlier version of this piece misspelled Amelia Earhart's name and misidentified Papua New Guinea.